-I get it that we all love the idea of baby Jesus being this perfect little infant that never cried.
-But, it would seem inconsistent with the Scriptural concepts that indicate His humility in entering the world as a human, to experience the struggles of life as we have; including tears.
+I get it that we all love the idea of baby Jesus being this perfect baby that never cried.
+But, it would seem inconsistent with the Scriptural concepts that show His humility; entering the world as a human, experiencing the struggles of life, including tears.

 Baby Jesus would have likely communicated with Mary in the same fashion as every other baby before and after Him.
 The concept of baby Jesus not crying, is not the only song-lyric-gone-Scripture assumption that we have placed into the Nativity story.

 Throughout the years, our imaginations have included a number of facts, that aren’t really facts at all.
 As Believers, can we truly recite the Biblical Nativity story to our unbelieving friends and neighbors without including details that are actually fictional?